 MRC always strives to maintain the highest standards of teaching and learning.

 Mont Rose College strives to maintain the highest quality of teaching and learning experience for its students.
-MRC commits to a process of continual improvements, and to maintaining its achievement through an enthusiastic process of standards and quality assurance.
+MRC commits to a process of continual improvements, and to maintaining its achievements through an enthusiastic process of standards and quality assurance.

-Academic Ethics and Integrity Policy of Management Education
+Integrity Policy of Management Education

 It is Mont Rose College students’ responsibility to ensure all work submitted or presented to them is entirely their own.
 Serious violation of this rule in cheating or plagiarism may result in dismissal of the student from the college.
 The Director, senior tutors, and teachers are responsible for clarifying to staff and students items in the Academic Ethics Policy as outlined below.